Constructing strictly sign regular matrices of all sizes and sign patterns: Inserting lines between consecutive rows or columns

 \section{Inserting lines between consecutive rows or columns}

 This section is devoted to proving that we can place a line between any two given successive columns or rows of an SSR matrix, resulting in another SSR matrix.
-This result is based on the following: \begin{itemize} \item[(i)] We can always insert a line in the middle of a square SSR matrix of even order such that the resulting matrix is SSR. \item[(ii)] By Theorem~\ref{A}, an $m\times n$ SSR matrix $A$ can be completed to a square SSR matrix $\widehat{A}$ by adding lines to the borders of $A$ such that the desired position of line insertion is at the middle of $\widehat{A}$. \item[(iii)] A submatrix of an SSR matrix is SSR. \end{itemize} Therefore, our aim boils down to showing the first point above.
-We next prove this result.
+This result is based on the following: \begin{itemize} \item[(i)] We can always insert a line in the middle of a square SSR matrix of even order such that the resulting matrix is SSR. \item[(ii)] By Theorem~\ref{A}, an $m\times n$ SSR matrix $A$ can be completed to a square SSR matrix $\widehat{A}$ by adding lines to the borders of $A$ such that the desired position of line insertion is at the middle of $\widehat{A}$. \item[(iii)] A submatrix of an SSR matrix is SSR. \end{itemize} Thus it suffices to show the first point above.
+We now do so.